State Law Guide · Updated January 2026

 Required

-Entitled to unused portion minus max $50 fee
+Entitled to unused portion per waiver terms

 High Small Claims